How To Use AeroPoints To Establish Permanent Ground Control Points Across Your Site

 The “15 Degree Rule” should be considered when assessing a location’s suitability as a ground control point.

 These locations should also be at least 50 feet away from buildings, vehicles, metallic interference, or surrounding terrain.
+The taller the buildng or object, the further away your AeroPoints will need to be.

 Mark the ground